andrew-ruff/andrew-ruff.github.io/_posts/2024-01-05-future-topics.markdown

 ---

-As I get this site up and running, I thought it would be a good idea to discuss some of the topics I plan to cover in the future.
+As I get this site up and running, I thought it would be a good idea to discuss some of the topics I plan to cover in the future, so I've listed post titles and corresponding plans below.
 These mostly relate to software I've developed and to software engineering and computer science experiences I've had, but I may branch out into other topics from time to time.